Kong/kubernetes-ingress-controller/railgun/keps/0004-kong-kubernetes-testing.md

 - A minimum test [was added to KIC][kic-pr1102] using the new KTF functionality, `v0.0.1` tagged.
 - The runbook concept was removed in favor of factory-style cluster provisioning
 - We remove the experimental image builder in favor of adding deployment tooling to the test framework, `v0.0.2` tagged.
+- Admin API mocking was added in `pkg/kong/fake_admin_api.go` and is now in use by KIC integration tests

 [kep1]:/keps/0001-single-kic-multi-gateway.md
 [ktf]:https://github.com/kong/kubernetes-testing-framework